 - Terrorism

 Additionally, a homicide charge can be classified as first-degree murder if the murder resulted in the death of multiple people.
 Murdering civil servants such as police officers or firefighters can also escalate the charge.
+Attempted murder against a police officer is considered a serious offense and can lead to severe penalties.

 Unlike murder, manslaughter is not a premeditated homicide.
 If the homicide is committed in a heat of passion after provocation, it would be classified as manslaughter rather than murder.
+Involuntary manslaughter involves the unintentional killing of another person due to criminal negligence or recklessness.

 The provocation must be severe enough that a person could lose control of their inhibitions or common sense in the heat of the moment.
 However, the homicide must occur immediately after the provocation.
-If the person waits then commits the homicide, it would be premeditated and classified as a murder.
+If the person waits and then commits the homicide, it would be premeditated and classified as a murder.

 The Penalties for Murder and Manslaughter in Louisiana

 If you are convicted of second-degree murder, you will automatically face a life sentence in prison without a possibility for release.
 Those convicted of first-degree murder face the same fate, with the added possibility of the death penalty for their crimes.
 First-degree murder is the only charge in Louisiana subject to the death penalty.
+Both murder and manslaughter charges involve serious legal consequences due to the disregard for human life.

 Manslaughter charges are less severe but can still drastically damage your life.
 Manslaughter sentences can be up to a maximum of 40 years in prison with hard labor.
 If the victim was under ten years of age, the sentence could be increased to 50 years.

-Both murder and manslaughter convictions lead to hard prision sentences or even death.
+Both murder and manslaughter convictions lead to hard prison sentences or even death.
 It is vital to contact a skilled defense attorney as soon as you suspect you are being investigated for murder or manslaughter for the best chance at a successful case.
 Eric G. Johnson of the John D. & Eric G. Johnson Law Firm is a skilled criminal defense attorney who has tried all kinds of homicide cases in Louisiana.
-Attorney Johnson is committed to fighting for his client’s rights and has a reputation across the state, providing quality representation and winning cases.
-Call our office at (318) 377-1555 or fill out our contact form today to schedule a free and confidential consultation.